arthi2900/app1/docs/prd.md

 ### 17.1 Question Edit Form Layout
 The uploaded image (screenshot.png) shows the question edit form with the following layout issue:

-\nCurrent Issue: In the Edit Question dialog, the 'Question Text' field, 'Image/Clip Art (Optional)' field, 'Question Type' dropdown, 'Difficulty' dropdown, 'Marks' input, and 'Negative Marks' input are positioned below the 'Match Pairs' section.\n
+Current Issue: In the Edit Question dialog, the 'Question Text' field, 'Image/Clip Art (Optional)' field, 'Question Type' dropdown, 'Difficulty' dropdown, 'Marks' input, and 'Negative Marks' input are positioned below the 'Match Pairs' section.\n
 Required Fix: These fields should be moved above the 'Match Pairs' section to maintain the correct form field order as specified in Section 6.3.1.

 Additional Requirement: Replace the 'Question Text' field with a rich text editor (Quill, Draft.js, or TinyMCE) to enable formatting (bold, underline, italic, etc.) directly while typing.\n